DavidCain/credit-is-due/README.md

 > automatically.
 If for some reason you still do not see the credits
 > deposited to your account by the 5th of the month, please let us know
 > and we’ll add them for you once again.

+## How does it work?
+This extension sits silently in the background, checking every couple of hours if it's time to submit my monthly ticket yet.
+If it's time, a browser notification appears reminding me to collect my $15.
+I can simply click the extension's button, and the script wall take care of the rest (forming the body of the support request & submitting).
+There's a pause for human authentication if need be!